 Additional cost if outside of Durham, Newcastle, Sunderland

-Lee Ferry is a fully qualified ‘dog behaviourist’, who works with dogs to modify or change their behaviors using positive dog training techniques.
+Lee Ferry is a fully qualified ‘dog behaviourist’, who has helped to train over 5000 dogs to modify or change their behaviors using positive dog training techniques.
 This is a unique skill that has been developed by 18 years of hands-on experience, and formal training to degree level.